3mdeb/96boards-docs-wiki/HiKeyUEFI.md

 Command to change boot order for the case jumper not on pin5-6:
 $sudo fastboot oem bootdevice [emmc|sd]
+By default, SD card is the boot device.
+The boot flow is in below.
+    a.
+If boot device is SD card.
+         1) If SD card is present, boot from SD card.
+         2) If SD card is _not_ present, boot from eMMC.
+    b.
+If boot device is eMMC.
+         Always boot from eMMC whether SD card is present.
+It's used when SD card is just mass storage device.
+For this case, people always leave SD card in slot.

 ```
 * Optional: To add fastboot to boot menu by manual: